Jineeshak/jineeshak.github.io/_posts/2024-02-21-Unauthenticated Email Enumeration via API Fuzzing.md

 ## Discovery

 While testing the registration process, I encountered a POST request to a API endpoint used for email verification in my burp history tab.
-The endpoint was checking if the email address I entered during registration already existed or not.So i started
-Fuzzing the endpoint `/registration` with fuzzing payloads using intruder, I stumbled upon a 500 error code response when I injected a `%` character into the `userEmail` json parameter.
-The server returned a 500 Internal Server Error along with a  message
+The endpoint was checking if the email address I entered during registration already existed or not.So i started fuzzing the endpoint `/registration` with fuzzing payloads using intruder, I stumbled upon a 500 error code response when I injected a `%` character into the `userEmail` json parameter.
+The server returned a 500 Internal Server Error along with a  message.

 ##### Request